 Opening hours

-Open Wednesdays and Thursdays 10am-2pm.
+Open Wednesday, Thursday and Friday 10am-2pm.